Johnng007/SSL-HELPER/README.md

 ## Dependencies

-This script leverages on openssl executable, openssl.exe is included in this package. for any reason the script fails to find openssl in this script's execution folder it will download it before starting provided you have an internet connection and you can reach github.com
+This script leverages on openssl executable 'openssl.exe' and it's included in this package. for any reason the script fails to find openssl.exe in its working directory in your PC, it will fetch it from it's github repo, provided you have an internet connection and you can reach github.com

 This script also leverages on openssl.conf file, the file is particularly important if you intent to use the self certification option, the script will as well fetch this config file from its github's repo if it doesnt find it within its working directory.